Sokolniki Park

-Sokolniki Park, named for the falcon hunt of the Grand Dukes of Muscovy formerly conducted there, is located in the eponymous Sokolniki District of Moscow.
+Sokolniki Park, named for the falcon hunt of the grand princes of Moscow formerly conducted there, is located in the eponymous Sokolniki District of Moscow.
 Sokolniki Park is not far from the center of the city, near Sokolnicheskaya Gate.
 The park gained its name from the Sokolnichya Quarter, the 17th-century home of the sovereign's falconers (sokol (сокол) is the Russian word for falcon).
 It was created by Tsar Alexei Mikhailovich (father of Peter the Great), a keen hunter who loved to go falconing in the area.